 - If there is an existing solution in place, when will that solution or contract expire?

-Asking these types of questions in a sales call will cause the customer to open up more while helping you to build rapport with them at the same time.
+Asking these types of questions in a sales call will cause the customer to open up more, while helping you to build rapport with them at the same time.

 4) Consider your positioning

 With the research done and sales call plans laid out, now it's time to determine how you'll position yourself during the call.
 To an extent, this may depend on the size of your business, but being a small company doesn't mean you can't be a thought leader.
-After all, any current giant of an organization started out small once too!
+After all, any current giant of an organization started out small too!

 This part of your call is vital.
 In the property market, an expression is used: Location, location, location.
 You need to think the same way about how you position yourself, and throughout the call, build into your prospect's psyche where you are, and why you're valuable.

-5) Allay their objections
+5) Deal with their objections

 Some of the most common ones are:

-- You are more expensive than the competition.
+- You are more expensive than the competition

-- I can't authorise this.
+- I can't authorise this

-- Let me think about it.
+- Let me think about it

-In sales, like in any endeavour, practise makes perfect.
+In sales, like in any endeavor, practise makes perfect.
 Practise your script over and over.
 You can even record a mock-sales call and play it back to hear how you come across to a prospect.
-The way that you answer their objection must sound natural, and the client should not immediately think you're on the back foot.
+The way you answer their objection must sound natural, and the client should not immediately think you're on the back foot.